fniksic/PSharp/CIS540Project/LeaderElection.md

 Your first task will be to study the code to familiarize yourself with the syntax and the structure of a P# program.
 Then you will build the program, run it to see the output, and test it with `PSharpTester`.

 Once you understand `SimpleRing`, we are ready to proceed to the more interesting version of the algorithm in which $n$ nodes are guaranteed to exchange at most $O(n \log n)$ messages.
 Recall that the algorithm works in phases.
 At the beginning of each phase, a node is either a follower or it is undecided.
 A follower acts as a relay: it relays a message received from the node to its left to the node to its right.
 An undecided node receives identifiers from two undecided nodes to its left (possibly through a sequence of relays); let us call these nodes the left node and the leftmost node.
-If the left node's identifier equals the receiving node's current identifier, that means the receiving node is the only undecided node in the ring, so it elects itself as the leader.
+If the left node's identifier equals the receiving node's current identifier, that means the receiving node is the only undecided node in the ring, so it elects itself as a leader.
 Otherwise the receiving node compares the two received identifiers to its current identifier.
 If the left node's identifier is the highest of the three, the receiving node stores it as its current identifier, sends it to the node to its right, and proceeds to the next phase as an undecided node.
 Otherwise the receiving node becomes a follower.
 Initially all nodes are undecided and they initiate the protocol by sending their identifiers to the right.

 The initial implementation is located in the folder `CIS540Project/Ring`.
 As before, I recommend opening the folder as a workspace in Visual Studio Code.
 The structure of the project is the same as for `SimpleRing`.